IELTS Speaking Sample 47

 A. I am from Woodlands in Singapore.
-Woodland is a modern city in the north region in Singapore.
-This is a residential city filled with modern architecture and also connected to some of the parts of Malaysia.
-The city is also famous for the gardens, playgrounds, eateries etc.
+Woodlands is a town in the North region of Singapore and this is a residential town filled with modern architecture.
+This town is connected to some of the parts of Malaysia.
+Our town is also famous for its beautiful gardens, playgrounds, eateries etc.

-A. I like the natural views of the city most.
-I dislike the traffic congestion and large industries in this city.
-I have been living here for over 15 years.
-My parents migrated here from Hong Kong in 2002 and since then we have been living here.
+A. I like the views and friendly neighbours of the town most.
+I dislike traffic congestion and large industries in this city.
+I have been living here for over 17 years.
+My parents migrated here from Hong Kong in 2002 and since then we have been living in this town.

-A. I like to walk in the countryside.
-In city areas, walking comfortably is not possible.
-There are numerous obstacles that may slow down the walking pace.
-And the public gardens are filled with crowds where someone cannot walk in peace.
+A. Theoretically speaking, I would like to walk in the countryside more.
+In city areas, numerous obstacles may slow down the walking pace and the public gardens and parks are filled with crowds where someone cannot walk in peace.
 However, practically speaking, I do live in a city and I have been walking here for as long as I can recall.

 Q. Would you like to increase your walking time in the future?

-A. Yes, I will increase my walking time in future.
-At present, I walk for around 40 minutes a day and I have a plan to increase the time twice in the future.
+A. Yes, I will increase my daily walking duration in future.
+At present, I walk for around 40 minutes a day and I have a plan to increase the time to more than one and a half an hours each day.
+Walking more would be definitely beneficial to me considering the health issues and fighting stress created by modern lifestyles.

 [The topic for your talk will be written on a card which the examiner will hand you.
 Read it carefully and then make some brief notes.]

-Talk about a place that you would like to visit.
+Describe a place where you would like to visit in the future.

 You should say: